Why rewriting and republishing existing content for LinkedIn might be your best strategy in 2022

 Human resource specialist Liz Ryan: She’s the leader of the “Human Workplace” movement and she speaks about career advice, leadership, and other aspects of the workplace.

 News Business Analyst Jill Schlesinger: she takes complicated news about the economy and turns them into something entertaining for readers to understand.

 CEO of VaynerMedia Gary Vaynerchuk: he often provides his takes about business, communication, and social media strategies — but always with a fresh perspective and unique, opinionated voice.

 It’s safe to say that you can rewrite and republish your content on LinkedIn and it usually does pretty well.
 You do have to follow a couple of rules while doing so, but that is way easier than curating a completely new post from scratch!

 Rewriting and republishing RESPONSIBLY will get you a ton of traction on LinkedIn and your followers will forever remember your post.

 Just remember to not repeat your post, edit it to fit the time frame, change the analytics and give it a finishing touch before reposting!

 However, if you want to extend your time, break up one post into multiple smaller ones to have enough content for a couple of weeks.
 Be careful of getting flagged on LinkedIn!

 When rewriting your post make sure that you’re not overworking.
 The idea is to take advantage of what is already done and give it your personal touch through your perspective.

-Practice, practice, practice (and bit of help from tools like Hypefury) is all you need to become an effective rewriter and an ideas-extractor.
+Practice, practice, practice (and a bit of help from tools like Hypefury) is all you need to become an effective rewriter and an ideas extractor.